sidzan/swift-cloud/README.md

 - Ensure Docker is installed and running before executing `docker compose up`.
 - Modify the `docker-compose.yml` or `.env` files if required to suit your local environment.

+## Future Enhancements
+- Search with Elastic search (200 million records needs some muscles)
+- API's for Artists & Albums

 Happy coding! 🎉